 If you run a business blog where you share startup ideas or business tips, or if you are about to launch a traveling agency website, you’d probably need to use a drop-down menu where you can place a list of business types, a list of countries to visit, etc.

 Navigation menu allows users reach the important sections of your website.
 You can easily create unlimited menus in WordPress to make your website simple to navigate.
-Sections are displayed in the menu, so you can easily add categories, custom links, and more.
+Sections are displayed in the menu, so you can easily add posts, categories, custom links, and more.

 In this post we will speak on how to add categories in WordPress navigation menu.

 As you know WordPress comes with the integrated system which sorts all of the website’s content into taxonomies.
 The taxonomies include categories, post types, tags, etc. Categories are hierarchical taxonomies, so they can be divided into parent and child ones.

 If you go to Posts -> Categories, you will be able to create a number of new categories.
 So after they are created, you can go to Posts -> Add New and see the list of categories on the right next to the post editing area.

 Both parent and child categories can be added to the navigational menu.